 Part of that process is public engagement and people are invited to take part in an online survey that began yesterday (Sunday) as well as to take part in what’s called an age-friendly world cafe.

 Mayor Bob Simpson…

-“Really it’s just a free flowing way to have some conversations with our seniors community on specific topics, to give people an opportunity to comment on the plan and strategy going forward, so it can be further refined and our intention is to get people engaged, whether it’s the on-line survey or at this event, to be able to put forward a very robust plan for improving our seniors services, our seniors programs and the capital projects we need in our community to make it a seniors friendly community.”
+“Really it’s just a free-flowing way to have some conversations with our seniors community on specific topics, to give people an opportunity to comment on the plan and strategy going forward, so it can be further refined and our intention is to get people engaged, whether it’s the online survey or at this event, to be able to put forward a very robust plan for improving our seniors services, our seniors programs and the capital projects we need in our community to make it a senior-friendly community.”

 It will take place on Wednesday, April 25th between 1 and 5 at the Royal Canadian Legion.